 - Gadgeteer Genius: Nabonidus who uses a lot of Clock Punk tech to safeguard his house.

 - Gambit Pileup: A fairly good description of the plot.
 Murillo arranges Conan's escape from prison to have him kill Nabonidus, but then ends up going to Nabonidus's mansion to do the job himself when he hears that the escape was botched.
-Conan, meanwhile, manages to break out of prison on his own and decides he might as well carry out the murder for Murillo like he promised.
+Conan, meanwhile, manages to break out of prison on his own, but decides that he could probably use the sack of gold and the fast horse that Murillo promised him once the job was done (and he felt at least partially indebted to Murillo for getting him unshackled and nourished with a good meal while he was in prison), so he heads to the mansion as well.
 Unfortunately, this is the exact night that Nabonidus's pet Ape-Man Thak decides to rebel against his master.
-AND THEN, partway through the story, a band of political rebels breaks in with the intent of assassinating Nabonidus (they do about as well as you'd expect).
-Everyone wants to kill Nabonidus, and they all want to do it right now, and nothing goes according to plan for any of them.
+And then, partway through the story, a band of political rebels breaks in with the intent of assassinating Nabonidus (they do about as well as you'd expect).
+Everyone wants to kill Nabonidus, they all want to do it right now, and nothing goes according to plan for any of them.

-- Gray and Grey Morality: As per the norm for the Conan universe, the unnamed city where this story takes place is astoundingly corrupt and decadent.
+- Gray-and-Grey Morality: As per the norm for the Conan universe, the unnamed city where this story takes place is astoundingly corrupt and decadent.
+Even the guard that Murillo bribes to get Conan out of jail is into a bunch of unscrupulous things, which is what gets him caught and the escape stopped.
 Murillo is a courtier selling state secrets to rival kings.
-Nabonidus is a Mad Scientist/Dark Wizard type with all kinds of vaguely evil plots in motion.
-And between them is Conan, amoral sword-for-hire.
-Everyone pretty much agrees that of the three of them, Conan is the least corrupt, because at least he's not pretending to be anything but a thief and mercenary.
+Nabonidus is a classic Evil Chancellor with all kinds of plots in motion.
+And between them is Conan, amoral sellsword.
+Everyone pretty much agrees that of the three of them, Conan is the most morally upright, because at least he's not pretending to be anything but an amoral sellsword.

 - It Can Think: Thak is not just inhumanely strong, he is also much more intelligent than he looks.